+Risk Reductio n Options

-How serious a re the adverse outcomes? (severe, substantial, minor, minimal) Risk Reduction Options (Consider cha are being taken to minimise the level of risk? nges to environment, awareness of triggers, de-escalation strategies, varying ent, varying teaching group/size, access to quiet area) Any immediate e actions to be taken, by whom and by when?
-Signed: Role: Date: Copy to:
+What actions a are being taken to minimise the level of risk? nges to environment, awareness of triggers, de-escalation strategies, varying ent, varying teaching group/size, access to quiet area)

+Any immediate e actions to be taken, by whom and by when?

+Signed: Role:

+Date: Copy to: